stefanprodan/openfaas-flux/README.md

           restartPolicy: OnFailure
 ```

-The above cron job will call the `nodeinfo` function every minute using the `verbose` payload.
+The above cron job will call the `nodeinfo` function every minute using `verbose` as payload.

 ### Manage Secretes with Bitnami Sealed Secrets Controller and Weave Flux